Discover the Best Regional Food and Drink in France!

 Specialities of the Dordogne

-- Confit de canard - slow-cooked duck leg
+- Confit de canard - Slow-cooked duck leg, tender and rich

 - Strawberries - Gariguette, Darselect, Charlotte and Mara des Bois